MicrosoftLearning/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab713canvasapps.md

 1. Respond in the Copilot chat:

-   `Change the Address column to a lookup to the Real Estate Property table`
+   `Change the data type of the Address column to a lookup to the Real Estate Property table`

 1. Notice the change to the column.
 Respond in the Copilot chat: